 Together, the expense sheet of a homeowner on a solar system backed with solar batteries on a grid-tied system is balanced more neatly than those solely buying from the utility grid.

 Depth of Discharge (DoD)

 Solar batteries are like reservoirs that you can dip into when needed.
-Just like how a bone-dry repository has difficulty in absorbing water in the future, solar battery should not be used until the charge in them is completely depleted.
+Just like how a bone-dry repository has difficulty absorbing water in the future, solar batteries should not be used until the charge in them is completely depleted.
 Doing this saps the life out of the battery.
 It then starts storing power to a lesser capacity than the one stated on the box.

 If this total depletion continues, the life cycle of the battery is harmed even more.
 In the end, you will be forced to replace it well before the prescribed date of renewal.